syedhuzyfaali/Flutter-Virtual-Internship/README.md

-# 📘 StudySphere - Flutter Frontend
+# 📘 StudySync - Flutter Frontend

 **StudySphere** is a modern, mobile-friendly Flutter application designed to enhance student learning and academic organization.
 It allows learners to access courses, manage their study programs, and track progress — all within a clean, intuitive UI.
 This repository contains the **frontend Flutter application** for the StudySphere project.